broomez420/omencoin/README.md

 # omencoin

-Omencoin is a POW / POS Cryptocurrency
+Omencoin is a POS Cryptocurrency it has been brought back from the dead